-A4:Yes and No. If your initial certificate was issued after February 2, 2014 the substitute teaching experience needs to be in the area or areas for which you are certified to qualify as teaching experience.
-For example, substitute teaching at the elementary level will not count if you are certified in grades 7-12 and your initial certificate was issued AFTER 2/2/14.
+A4:Yes and No. If your initial certificate was issued after February 2, 2014 the substitute teaching experience needs to be in the area or areas for which you are certified to count as teaching experience.
+Substitute teaching at the elementary level, for example, will not count if you are certified in grades 7-12 and your initial certificate was issued AFTER 2/2/14.

 Q5:I have been employed as a teaching assistant while I search for a teaching position; will this experience count toward the 3 years?

 A5:No. Teaching assistant experience is not applicable to this requirement.

 Q6:What does SED require as evidence to show that I have fulfilled the 3 years of teaching experience requirement?

 A6:SED requires that you self-report your teaching experience on your TEACH account AND that your school/district completes and submits the 'Verification of Paid Experience Form for Classroom Teachers and Pupil Personnel Services Professionals.'

 Q7:When should I actually apply for the professional, as soon as I have met the requirements or at the end of the five year window?